lxc/incus-os/doc/rest-api.md

   * `/1.0/applications/{name}/:backup`

-    `POST`: Returns a tar archive backup for the application.
+    `POST`: Returns a gzip'ed tar archive backup for the application.
 If passed `complete=true`, a full backup will be generated which may be quite large depending on what artifacts or updates may be locally cached by the application.